bits-and-chains/Create-Private-Ethereum-Chain/ReadMe.md

 ![](http://www.8womendream.com/wp-content/uploads/chains.jpg)

-### Background: There are three types of blockchains, public, private, and consortium.
+### There are three types of blockchains, _public_, _private_, and _consortium_.

-#### The public blockchain is completely decentralized and open to all nodes.
+### The public blockchain is completely decentralized and open to all nodes.
 Most well known example is the bitcoin blockchain.

-#### Consortium blockchains are blockchains where a pre-selected group of nodes are selected.
+### Consortium blockchains are blockchains where a pre-selected group of nodes are selected.
 The [R3](http://www.r3cev.com/) is an example of a consortium blockchain.

-##### A private blockchain only has one organization controls the node.
+### A private blockchain only has one organization that controls the node.
 Private blockchain acts very much like a traditional database, only it is immutable

 ___